christunaroll/Image-Filter-Library/README.md

 If an image did not process properly, it will alert the user with an error message on the console.
 A successful processing would result in the image being automatically transformed on the canvas.

-Below are examples of how both the invert() and contrast() methods would be applied.
+Below are examples of how each methods would be applied.

 ### Using original() (takes two arguments)
 Example: